Skip to content

 What can go wrong

 • iOS Info.plist — every TaskId you schedule must appear in BGTaskSchedulerPermittedIdentifiers.
-The library reports a Kermit error during backgrounder.start() if it's missing; rejected at schedule() time with ScheduleOutcome.Rejected.
+The library logs an error during backgrounder.start() if it's missing; rejected at schedule() time with ScheduleOutcome.Rejected.

 • Backoff policy with too-small initial delay — minimum is 10 seconds, validated at construction.